43615/so2calc/README.md

 ### so2calc — Version with whitespace and comments.
 Try to understand how it works if you know dc's commands!
 ### so2calc-min — Minimized/"compiled"? version without unnecessary whitespace, comments and text prompts.
 Only 357 bytes!
+### so2calc-mt — Version for basic multithreading.
+Usage example: Run `dc so2calc-mt; pkill dc` in n different terminals, input n as thread count and different thread numbers in range \[0;n-1\].
+When one finishes, the others will also terminate.